Weichen6603/clip-zero-shot-eval/README.md

 - Requires HuggingFace authentication: `huggingface-cli login`
 - Streaming mode uses placeholder labels due to ID mismatch
 - For accurate results, use WebDataset or Local mode
-- Due to the large size of the dataset, local and WebDataset modes have not been fully tested.
-The provided code and usage instructions are for reference only.
-- Streaming mode is recommended for quick visualization and experimentation.

 📖 **[See the complete TreeOfLife-10M guide](./docs/treeoflife.md)** for detailed setup instructions, configuration options, and best practices.